About Cheltenham Autism Support Group

 Bullying is a problem for too many children, but a child on the Autistic Spectrum may be more at risk than their peers.
 They are also less likely to be able to make it stop, as they struggle with social communication.
 They might not even be able to tell those close to them.
 The National Autistic Society have written a guide on bullying for parents.
 In this post I talk about bullying and Asperger’s syndrome, as experienced by my son.

 Victims of Bullying generally are either: Passive Targets – those with low self-esteem, shy, academic, on their own, smaller, weaker OR Pro-Active Targets – those with inappropriate behaviour, socially clumsy, perceived as irritating, attention-seeking and not knowing when to stop.
 Children on the autistic spectrum are more likely to be a target for bullies because they may be seen as different because they cannot always relate to the situation they are in – or communicate what is going on.
-Children with Asperger’s Syndrome are often perceived as being low in social status & friendship – having few friends to defend them.
+Children who are on the Autistic Spetrum are often perceived as being low in social status & friendship (having few friends to defend them).
 They are naive, gullible, & eccentric.
 They are neither cool, macho or popular and are perceived as ‘soft’

 I remember my oldest son

 crying upset that he did not want to go to school when he was only 7 years old.
 Now granted, he was at a new school, where he had to make new friends and the rest of the children had known each other a long time – but we’d moved a lot and he was used to this.
 He loved enjoyed school and has always worked hard, so it came as a bit of a shock.
-This actually was one of the first big moves to discovering that he has Asperger’s Syndrome.
+This actually was one of the first big moves towards him being diagnosed as having Asperger’s Syndrome.

 I remember my son being confused as to why he was in trouble when one of the boys told him it was “a good idea” to bend another boy’s fingers back.